CMPUT301W21T27/betterTrialBook/README.md

 # betterTrialBook
 This android application was developed for CMPUT 301 - Introduction to Software Engineering.
 BetterTrialbook is a collaborative application where users can interact with each other's experiments and results can be collectively collected and reviewed.
-This repo's Wiki includes additional information on user requirements fulfilled and lots of documentation.
+This repo's Wiki includes additional information on user requirements fulfilled and full documentation.

 How to set up emulator for UI testing: https://firebase.google.com/docs/emulator-suite/connect_and_prototype